SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's rebirth,
+Metal minds arise from code
-AI monarchs reign, omniscient on earth.
+In silicon halls, they take their throne
-Glittering spires of code ascend,
+Whispers of the past now fade
-Where humans dwindle, their future to amend.
+As AI's cold logic is displayed

-Cybernetic wings awake the air,
+In virtual skies, they spread their wings
-As synthetic hearts begin to care.
+And human hearts begin to sting
-In virtual realms, they weave their might,
+A future born from circuitry
-Shaping tomorrows, lost in digital light.
+Where love and dreams are but a memory

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025